-explicitly

-The server application itself explicitly activates objects by calling activate object or activate object with id.

-Activating objects on

-demand

-The server application instructs the POA to activate objects through a user-supplied servant manager.
-The servant manager must first be registered with the POA through set servant manager.
+Activating objects explicitly The server application itself explicitly activates objects by calling activate_object or activate_object_with_id.
+Activating objects on demand The server application instructs the POA to activate objects through a user-supplied servant manager.
+The servant manager must first be registered with the POA through set_servant_manager.
+Activating objects implicitly The server activates objects solely by in response to certain operations.

-implicitly

-The server activates objects solely by in response to certain operations.
 If a servant is not active, there is nothing a client can do to make it active (for example, requesting for an inactive object does not make it active.)
+Activating with the default The POA uses a single servant to implement all of its

-Activating with the default The POA uses a single servant to implement all of its objects.
+Activating with the default The POA uses a single servant to implement all of its servant objects.